Xinhui Chen Pi: A Guide to Aged Mandarin Peel

 A note from Joanne

-So we started carrying it at the Tea Bar, and it turns out we were right — a lot of our customers love it, especially during the colder months.
+So we started carrying it at the Tea Bar, and it turns out a lot of our customers enjoy it, especially during the colder months.
 Some people brew it on its own, some add it to their pu-erh or aged white tea.
 Either way works.

 Common questions about Chen Pi